Abdullahi Mohammed: National Security Adviser

 In 1998, General Abdusalami Abubakar who took over as head of state after the death of General Sani Abacha, removed Ismaila Gwarzo and appointed Mohammed as National Security Adviser.

 Fourth Republic

-In 1999, President Olusegun Obasanjo made Mohammed his chief of staff, and President Umaru Yar'Adua re-appointed Mohammed as Chief of Staff when he assumed office on May 29, 2007.
+In 1999, President Olusegun Obasanjo made Mohammed his chief of staff, and President Umaru Yar'Adua re-appointed Mohammed as chief of staff when he assumed office on 29 May 2007.
 Mohammed resigned on 2 June 2008.

+Death

+Mohammed died on 5 November 2025, at the age of 86.